ftl-mv-translation/arsenal-plus/README.md

 If you used `-m` option while applying process, add `-m` option as well.
 -- Example: `mvloc package ja -m`

 This command automatically packages the translation.
-It downloads the English Multiverse, overwrites it with translated XMLs, (optionally overwrites it with contents in `auxfiles-<langname>/` if any), and zip it to create a package suitable for Slipstream Mod Manager.
+It downloads the Russian Arsenal+, overwrites it with translated XMLs, (optionally overwrites it with contents in `auxfiles-<langname>/` if any), and zip it to create a package suitable for Slipstream Mod Manager.